-Flinders University research shows practice nurses could deliver proven sleep therapies if services are designed with patient input.
+Flinders University research shows that practice nurses could deliver proven sleep therapies if services are designed with patient input.
 Many people turn to their local GP clinic for help with sleep issues, but getting effective treatment can be difficult.
-New research ...
+New ...

 University of Florida researchers have found that sleep deprivation changes gut bacteria, which reduces the effectiveness of chemotherapy and increases cancer growth in mice.
 Most people know that getting enough sleep is important, but new research suggests it may play ...